openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Geographic Distribution map**

-* The number of users and the percentage of the total enrollment is provided for each country.
+* The number of users and the percentage of the current course enrollment is provided for each country.

 * Users with IP addresses that cannot be located, or that result in a "non- country" code such as A1 (Anonymous Proxy), A2 (Satellite Provider), or O1 (Other Country), are reported in an "Unknown" category.

 * The computational frequency and approaches used to determine user location and user enrollment status are different.
-As a result, you may note discrepancies between the total number of students reported by the Enrollment Activity and Enrollment Geography sections of edX Insights.
+As a result, you might note discrepancies between the current number of students reported by the Enrollment Activity and Enrollment Geography sections of edX Insights.

 **Total Countries Represented metric**